Most of the time paying your bill by Direct Debit will save you money – but if you’re not careful they can also end up costing you hard earned cash.

 Alternative ways to spread the cost

+But if you don’t have the savings to pay for them?
 If you can get a 0% purchase credit card it’s a good way to spread the payments without getting charged.
 You will need to make minimum payments each month, and make sure you have a plan to clear the borrowing before the 0% period ends.
-Fail to do both of these and the charges can be sky high.
+Fail to do both of these and the charges can be sky-high.

 Another option would be to borrow from a friend or family member – just make sure you do pay them back!